-A shopping cart hammock is a great alternative that leaves you enough cart space and you can just carry the hammock in your diaper bag because it’s so lightweight.
+A shopping cart hammock is a great alternative that leaves you enough cart space, and you can carry the hammock in your diaper bag because it’s so lightweight.

-You can simply attach the hammock to your cart and lay your newborn or infant car seat on the hammock.
-Now strap your baby or the car seat in and you’re golden.
+You can attach the hammock to your cart and lay your newborn or infant car seat on the hammock.
+Now strap your baby or the car seat in, and you’re golden.

 So, it’s a good option only when you need a handful of things from the store.

-If you want to use your stroller, it might be difficult to manage the cart and the stroller at the same time.
+If you want to use your stroller, it might be difficult to manage the cart and the stroller simultaneously.

-So, if you get a stroller that has enough space under the carriage, you can use the stroller as a cart.
+So, if you get a stroller with enough space under the carriage, you can use the stroller as a cart.
 If not, use baby carriers to hold the baby while you turn the stroller into a cart.